zigzag-tech/livestack/tutorials/1-speech-app-tutorial.md

 # Build Your Own Real Time Conversation Assistant: Transcription, Summarization, and Translation

 In this tutorial, you'll learn how to build a real-time speech app using the Livestack framework.
-This app will record speech, transcribe it into text, translate the text into French, and provide a summarized title periodically.
+This app will record speech, transcribe it into text, translate the text into a selected language, and provide a summarized title periodically.

 ## Prerequisites